 Johannesburg - Kruger National Park.
-Leaving Johannesburg we head the famous Kruger National Park, passing through the southern section of the picturesque Panorama Route en route ‚Äď famous for its breathtaking vistas.
-Our camp for the next two nights is a short drive from the Kruger National Park and has some interesting local residents that include hippo, giraffe, zebra and impala.
-Tonight we spend a relaxing evening around the camp fire before our early morning game drive tomorrow.
-On day 3 we explore South Africa's flagship wildlife park, as drive through Kruger in search of the Big Five.
+Leaving Johannesburg we head towards the Lowveld and our camp situated on the border of the famous Kruger National Park.
+On our way we pass through the southern section of the picturesque Panorama Route ‚Äď famous for its breathtaking vistas.
+Our camp for the next two nights is a short drive from the Kruger Park Gate and has some interesting local residents that include hippo, giraffe, zebra and impala.
+On day 3 we explore South Africa's flagship wildlife park, as we drive through Kruger in search of the Big Five.
+This evening we camp south of the park.

 Overnight: Greater Kruger National Park | Breakfast x 1, Lunch x 2, Dinner x 2